 When you tap that, a camera appears and asks you to stand in front of a wall and aim your mobile device at your feet, resulting in a view that leverages two AR circles to align your phone.
 After the feature detects your feet and surrounding environment, it begins scanning your feet to find you a perfect Nike shoe size.
 The entire process hardly takes a minute and it is super easy to use.
 Check it out here:

 Is Your Brand Looking to Create a Magical AR Experience to Wow Customers?

 These are only a handful of selected stories that show how augmented reality is transforming retail and shopping.
 The world of retail is full of many more awesome instances.
 So many brands are adopting this magical technology at a breakneck speed to stand out from the competition, leveraging AR-enabled product experiences to upsell and wow their customers.
 And with improved connectivity and 5G and updates from key AR players like Google and Apple, augmented reality experiences are guaranteed to evolve.

-However, while the demand for AR experiences climbs higher on the growth trajectory, creating magically immersive AR experiences typically requires the tools and capabilities that most companies don’t yet have in their arsenal.
+However, while the demand for Augmented Reality (AR) mobile app development climbs higher on the growth trajectory, creating magically immersive AR experiences typically requires the tools and capabilities that most companies don’t yet have in their arsenal.
 Creating AR experiences is not without its challenges but CitrusBits is equipped with a top-rated AR/VR division that partners with businesses to provide the end-to-end creation of lifelike and immersive AR applications.
 Check us out here!